Updated December 16, 2020

 Waiting until the last minute generally doesn’t work in people’s favour when it comes to shopping.
 The longer you wait, the less inventory the stores will have and potentially fewer sales will be available.
 This can lead you to make rushed impulse purchases that can end up making you spend more money than you were planning.

 To help ease your panic and the amount on your credit card bill, we have compiled a list of five last-minute non-traditional gifts that are not only thoughtful but won’t break the bank.

 - A donation in their honour.
 Many amazing organizations and nonprofits depend upon the support of community members.
 Try finding a cause that is important to the person you are gifting and make a donation in their honour.
 You don’t have to make a large donation to make an impact on someone in need.
-Drop off some pet supplies to the local shelter, give $20 or $30 to a cancer society or medical nonprofit, purchase school supplies for a child in need, donate feminine hygiene products to a women’s shelter, or spend $20 to purchase a baby chick through World Vision.
+Drop off some pet supplies to the local shelter, give $20 or $30 to a cancer society or medical nonprofit, purchase school supplies for a child in need, donate feminine hygiene products to a women’s shelter, or purchase a baby chick through World Vision.
 If you plan to donate money on their behalf, keep your receipts as you might be able to claim the donation on your taxes.

 - A DIY present.
 There is something extra special about receiving a homemade gift.
 You don’t have to be a professional crafter to make a thoughtful present for someone you love.
 In the world of Pinterest and YouTube, there are many how-to videos and blogs available to help you make unique and affordable presents.
 If you aren’t the most artistic or creative person, try making a photo gift using a site like Walmart Photo Centres, Shutterfly or Vistaprint, or look for reasonably priced templates on Etsy.